Car Insurance for Police Officers

 Leverage Professional Advantages

-Mileage Considerations: Most police officers use agency vehicles on duty, resulting in fewer personal vehicle miles and potentially lower rates.
+Most police officers drive agency vehicles on duty, which means fewer personal vehicle miles and lower rates.

 4. 4